f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `ndk: <version>`

 :   Version of the NDK to use in this build.
 Defaults to the latest NDK
-    release that included legacy toolchains, so as to not break builds that require toolchains no longer included in current versions of the NDK.
+    release that included legacy toolchains (r12b), so as to not break builds that require toolchains no longer included in current versions of the NDK.

-    The buildserver supports r9b with its legacy toolchains, r10e, r11c r12b, and the latest release as of writing this document, r13b.
+    The buildserver supports r10e, r11c, r12b, r13b, r14b, r15c, r16b, r17b,
+    r18b, r19c, r20b and r21.
 You may add support for more versions by adding them to ’ndk\_paths’ in your config file.

 `gradle: <flavour1>[,<flavour2>,...]`